A bit of history

 The Member States are the single most important level of governance within the European Union in terms of political and legal powers and control of public funds.

 The availability of participatory political rights at the national level varies considerably between the Member States.
-All countries have electoral rights including universal suffrage and the right to stand as a candidate in a national election.
-Furthermore, about two thirds of the countries also allow citizens to make their own proposals through petitions and initiatives and, in a smaller number of countries, to have a say on substantive issues through the referendum process.Find out more!
+While all countries have electoral rights, about two thirds of the countries also allow citizens to make their own proposals through petitions and initiatives and to have a say on substantive issues through the referendum process.Find out more!
 For an overview and details on participatory opportunities at the national level, visit the Direct Democracy Navigator or check with the information services of your national parliament.

 My Europe: transnational level

 The European level offers a multitude of ways to act: from voting to representing.